 That being said, if you're you're specifically targetting cannabinoid receptors in your stomach, then hey presto - bullseye.

 If your reason for taking CBD is driven by fitness or beauty, and as such related to your musles or skin.
 Then the world of CBD topicals is certainly one you'll be interested in.

 By applying CBD externally in the form of balms, creams, or gels you localise the impact of the CBD to specific cannabinoid receptors in your target areas.
 It's for this reason that sports pros, physios, and beauty therapists around the world are increasingly turning to CBD topicals to aid their professions.

 Inhalation is the act of inhaling smoke or vapour into the capillaries of your lungs.
 This method of taking CBD produces nearly instant effects and is one of the most popular ways to consume CBD.

 The act of vaping heats CBD and turns it into vapour which is easily absorbed by the huge amount of blood vessels in your lungs.
 The CBD is delivered quickly and efficiently giving vaping a very high bioavailability.

 Given the size of the vapour molecules, our bodies are able to process the CBD much quicker than other delivery methods.
 Meaning CBD vapes are quite popular amongst people that enjoy the process of taking/smoking CBD semi-frequently throughout the day.

 Now that you understand how each delivery method works, it's up to you to decide which you think you'll enjoy best.
 And ultimately which is best to meet your desired outcome.

-Remember to define why is it you're interested in CBD?
-What do you want to get ouot of it?
-First answer that question, then choose an application method that best solves your requirement and fits with your lifestyle.
+First answer those questions, then choose an application method that best solves your requirement and fits with your lifestyle.